 - “… but I’ve always said I’d never buy the same car twice.”

 - “A big, comfy car would help me shrug off those miserable winter days.”

 - “Something huge would be the perfect antithesis to the Cappuccino.”

 - “I need super-reliability to keep cash free for the Cappuccino”

 - “Maybe I should get a V8 before fuel prices & circumstances mean I can’t.”

 - [After a ride in my friend Chris’s V8 Grand Cherokee] “OMG, NEED V8!”

 - “I really wouldn’t suit a German saloon – I’d feel too pretentious”

 And of course, the list wouldn’t be complete without: “Japan FTW!” too.

 Despite the expensive 20 IIs, ratty 10s and many cambelt-weary 20s I managed to pick up my very own LS400 after around 6 weeks of serious searching – and for over £1000 less than the cost of my Cappuccino, if that can be believed!
-Having sat on the drive for a month or so while I enjoyed the last of the good weather in the Cappuccino, I’ve had time to sort a few little things out like fixing the headlight washer system, removing the old car phone aerial and equipping it with a decent set of floor mats, but as of today the LS400 is now my “daily driver”.
+Having had it sitting on the drive for a month or so while I enjoyed the last of the good weather in the Cappuccino I’ve had time to sort a few little things out like fixing the headlight washer system, removing the old car-phone aerial and equipping it with a decent set of floor mats, but as of today the LS400 is now my “daily driver”.
 Exciting stuff!